 About Us

-Nearly five decades later, that spirit of neighbors helping neighbors still defines our work.
-Today, we partner with more than 150 local agencies across over 200 communities.
+In 1979, Anchorage church leaders and community volunteers turned that belief into action.
+Nearly five decades later, it still defines this work.
+Today, Food Bank of Alaska partners with more than 150 local agencies across over 200 communities.
 Each week, nearly 20,000 Alaskans access food through this network.

-From Ketchikan to Point Lay, communities care for each other.
-We help make that possible
+From Ketchikan to Point Lay, communities take care of each other.
+Food Bank of Alaska helps make that possible.

 Our Mission